State Security Law in Bahrain: Revocation of political and civil liberties

 The former government of Bahrain developed a pattern of systemic human rights violations against citizens who raised demands for the reinstitution of the national constitution and the reconvening of the National Assembly, both of which were abolished under the State Security Law.
 Arbitrary arrests, coerced “confessions” under duress, pre-trial detention, unfair trials, and legal introduction of capital law offences were widespread, especially towards the majority Shia population of Bahrain.

 In 1976, the Bahraini government instituted a new penal code that nullified many of the civil liberties and political rights protected under the 1973 Constitution and effectively criminalized a wide range of nonviolent political activities.
 Over the subsequent two decades, more decrees followed that further undermined fundamental political and civil rights.
 Bahrain's citizens were prone to search and seizure, or incarceration without charge or trial for speaking out publicly in a manner that the government considered hostile or critical.
 All internal and external communications with Bahraini citizens were monitored, political parties and organizations were proscribed, freedom of assembly required authorization that was rarely given, and the state controlled the press by censorship of domestic political material or any mention of Bahrain's neighboring countries.

 By the end of the 1970s the leftist and secularist national opposition had been crippled by waves of arrests and forced exile.
 The Iranian Revolution of 1979 incited an empowering and enthusiastic response amongst the Shia population, which manifested itself into oppositional organizations like the Islamic Front for the Liberation of Bahrain but also in a more generalized sense against a government with a strong sectarian animus with regard to its well-being and empowerment.
 In 1981, 73 people were arrested by the government on charges of plotting to overthrow the state with the support of Iran, and initiated an influx of accusations against citizens allegedly involved with international terrorist organizations or extremist groups tied to Iran's government.
 The Bahraini government consistently dismissed sectarian unrest as the work of Hezbollah militants instigated and supported by Iran.
-Members of Bahrain's Shia community were systematically targeted in peaceful protests and unprovoked gatherings like funerals processions.
+Members of Bahrain's Shia community were systematically targeted in peaceful protests and unprovoked gatherings like funeral processions.
 The brutality with which authorities sought to quell uprisings was characterized by the repeated use of live ammunition to disperse crowds, and the consequent killing of unarmed civilians.